reedbc1/RegistrationFinder/README.md

 This app is meant for St. Louis County Library staff to simplify the process of finding the geographic code and patron type for patron registration.

 ## Benefits
 Staff can find the proper geographic code and patron type by entering a street address and ZIP code into a form.
 This simplifies the library card registration process for staff by eliminating the need to use the USPS website, the St. Louis County Real Estate Search, and the GreatSchools website.
-The app checks the address with data from the United States Census Bureau, St. Louis County, and Jefferson County to determine proper registration info.
+The app checks the address with data from the United States Census Bureau, Google Maps, St. Louis County, and Jefferson County to determine proper registration info.

 ## Usage Instructions
 ### Submitting the Form